tieututinhoc/piracy/README.md

 > Is this a biased list?

 Somewhat.
-I do not know everything about digital piracy and can be a little resistive while adding new links.
+I don't know everything about piracy and can be a little resistive while adding new links.

 > Why can't I do a full text search on the website?